Revised: 22 May 2019

 What is an adverse reaction?

-The best way to know what the possible adverse reactions might be is to read the medicine data sheet and/or consumer medicine information available on the Medsafe website.
+The best way to know what adverse reactions may be experienced is to read the medicine data sheet and/or consumer medicine information available on the Medsafe website.

 Find a medicine data sheet or consumer medicine information